v6d-io/v6d/docs/tutorials/kubernetes.rst

    ./kubernetes/using-vineyard-operator.rst

-Vineyard can be deployed on Kubernetes, managed by :ref:`vineyard-operator`, and accelerate the big-data workflows by data-aware scheduling policy which orchestrates the shared objects and route job to where its inputs locates.
-In following tutorials you will know how vineyard can be deployed and interact with Kubernetes.
+Vineyard can be seamlessly deployed on Kubernetes, managed by the :ref:`vineyard-operator`, to enhance big-data workflows through its data-aware scheduling policy.
+This policy orchestrates shared objects and routes jobs to where their input data resides.
+In the following tutorials, you will learn how to deploy Vineyard and effectively integrate it with Kubernetes.

 .. panels::
    :header: text-center